 All over the girl only looks bright

 I then forget about my urgent need to pee and do something about that ugly face and rat’s nest of a hairdo.
 It’s hard to escape the effects of mass cultural programming.

 We’ll leave my first-world problems for another day and . . . head for the fair!
-If you visit the United States in the summer months, you’ll find gazillions of fairs of all types popping up all over the landscape, including state, county, food-related, church-sponsored, ethnic, Renaissance—the variations are endless.
+If you visit the United States in the summer months, you’ll find gazillions of fairs of all types popping up all over the landscape, including state, county, food-related, church-sponsored, ethnic and Renaissance—the variations are endless.
 “Saints” captures the essence of the fair experience, whatever the genre.
 The gritty music with its attitude-drenched vocal reflects the sex-trolling aspect of a stroll through the crowds and the unsentimental attitudes of the carnies in relation to all the fun that surrounds them.
 Kim uses the lyrics to paint the feel, touch, smell and taste of the event:

 I like all the different people

 Look around, you bet I’ll be there!

 Sooey and saints at the fair

 “Sticky everywhere” is a phrase I relate to immediately, because when I think “fair,” my memory fills my nostrils with the scent of cotton candy, toffee apples, and caramel corn.
 It’s not a pleasant memory (I’m not big on sweets, so I go for the corn dogs) but a vivid one and I would imagine that for an Ohio girl like Kim, “sticky” also describes the humid summer weather of the Midwest.
 “Saints” rocks with a certain swagger, and passes the Sartrean existential validity test with flying colors.